e1miran/Now-Playing-Serato/README.md

 It runs on the latest versions of macOS and Windows.
 [__IMPORTANT__ note for macOS Mojave users](#important-note-for-macos-mojave-users)

+#### New in version 1.2.0
+* Added UI for settings configuration.
+No more user accessible config.ini file.
+* Added ability to delay writing newly retrieved track info to the text file.
+* Changed Start/Stop to Pause/Resume in the system tray menu.
+This allows the user to suspend writing of new track info.
+* Added ability to show system notification when new track is detected.
+This can be turned on/off in settings.
+Default is 'off'.
+* Code enhancements due to new functionality.

 ## Pre-requisites
 * Active internet connection
 * Serato account with Live Playlists enabled